 Heap leach mining is an industry that many drip manufacturers neglected until recently because it is a difficult market to penetrate.
 There is a lot of secrecy surrounding mining techniques and the knowledge base is limited outside of the mining industry.
 The industry has matured since the 1960s yet most drip manufacturers are still not providing specialized drip mining products but rather are retiring the older larger agriculture drippers to mining.
 These older products are less sensitive to clogging but they are not optimized for mining so their field performance is lacking.

 About 5 years ago DRTS singled out the HL market as a focus of our dripper development.
 Our Minoro dripper had great success in the lab under heavy grit testing – in fact, the best performance of a low flow 1 liter per hour (at 15psi) mining dripper the lab had ever seen.
 Today the Minoro dripper continues its testing in the field.
 We are just now beginning to see full adoption in significant heap leach operations and the results have been extremely impressive.
 The Minoro mining dripper has outperformed all products considered best in class and we are very excited to collaborate with more mining system suppliers.

 The US could be the world’s largest market for drip irrigation and participants at the 2017 Irrigation Show are a large part of the reason this market continues to grow.
 “There are still opportunities to change policies, incentivize farmers to install more efficient irrigation systems, and continue to modernize irrigation practices,” Mr. Mamo shared.
 “I’m looking forward to the chance to exchange ideas and continue to push the state of the industry forward.”

-Doron Mamo, CEO of DRTS, will be available for a limited number of private meetings at the 2017 Irrigation Show in Orlando, Florida.
+Doron Mamo, CEO of DRTS, is available for private meetings and factory tours.
 To schedule a meeting please contact us here.